mariettepeutz/bioe231fp/README.md

 ### This project provides a customizable database installer for JBrowse2, focused on the Flavivirus family, to support pandemic researchers by integrating genome alignments, annotations, and bioinformatics tools for rapid pathogen identification and evolutionary analysis.

-### We chose to focus on the Flavivirus family due to the increasing global health threats posed by viruses like Dengue and Zika.

-#### Dengue cases are rising worldwide, with climate warming expanding mosquito habitats and contributing to outbreaks in new regions.
+### We chose to focus on the Flavivirus family due to the increasing global health threats posed by viruses like Dengue and Zika, with climate warming expanding mosquito habitats and contributing to outbreaks in new regions.

-#### Zika virus is also a significant concern, as it remains on the World Health Organization's priority list for epidemic potential due to its association with severe birth defects, such as microcephaly, when infections occur during pregnancy.

-Need to finish writing this section as we go!
+#Need to finish writing this section as we go!
 ## Table of Contents
 ### x
 ### x